stevej763/next-blog/_posts/solid-single-responsibility-principle.md

 ---
 title: "SOLID - The single responsibility principle"
-excerpt: "In the first of 5 posts, we take a look at the the first of the five SOLID principles - the single responsibility principle"
+excerpt: "In the first of a series of 5, we take a look at the the first of the five SOLID principles - the single responsibility principle"
 coverImage: "/assets/blog/solid-srp/cover.jpg"
 date: "2022-05-08"
 category: "OOP"